From Good to Excellent in DDD: Understanding the Recommended Architectural Pattern in Domain-Driven Design - 7/10

 Keep the Domain Layer Independent

-- Usa inversion of control to inject dependencies instead of directly coding them.
+- Use inversion of control to inject dependencies instead of hardcoding them.

 Use Dependency Injection to Decouple Components